flipacholas/Architecture-of-consoles/articles/xbox.md

 #### Technical information

-Now that we positioned Intel in the map, let's go back to the topic of this console.
+Now that we positioned Intel on the map, let's go back to the topic of this console.
 During my research, I was expecting to find documentation with the level of depth as other CPUs (MIPS, SuperH, ARM, etc), but instead, I stumbled across an excessive amount of marketing terms that only diverted my search.
 So, for this article, I came up with a structure to organise all the necessary information which will help to understand how this CPU works.
 Furthermore, I will try to introduce some terminology that Intel used to brand this CPU.

 Having said that, let us take a look: